A family of heavenly metrics: Conclusion

 \section{Conclusion}

-We have discussed solutions of the Einstein field equations with Euclidean, or ultra-hyperbolic signature that admit only one rotational Killing vector.
-The first non-trivial example with Euclidean signature is the Calderbank-Tod metrics because (\ref{sol+}) is a non-invariant solution of the elliptic Boyer-Finley equation.
-We have used the results of Martina, Sheftel and Winternitz on the group foliation of the Boyer-Finley equation to construct new metrics with ultra-hyperbolic signature.
-We found that there are three inequivalent classes of such solutions only one of which is manifestly derivable from the Calderbank-Tod metric by analytic continuation.
-The singularity in the Riemann tensor of these solutions is in accordance with the general properties of metrics admitting a rotational Killing vector \cite{feix}.
+We have discussed solutions of the Einstein field equations with Euclidean or ultra-hyperbolic signature that generically admit only one rotational Killing vector.
+They are determined by non-invariant solutions of the elliptic or hyperbolic Boyer-Finley equation, respectively.
+The first non-invariant solution of the elliptic Boyer-Finley equation is due to Calderbank and Tod.
+It was obtained independently by Martina, Sheftel and Winternitz by the method of the group foliation of the Boyer-Finley equation together with full classification of particular cases corresponding to invariant solutions, which imply extra Killing vectors in the metric.
+By this method we have also constructed new metrics with ultra-hyperbolic signature using our new solutions of the hyperbolic version of the Boyer-Finley equation.
+We found that there are three inequivalent classes of such solutions, only one of which is manifestly derivable from the Calderbank-Tod metric by analytic continuation.

+In the case of Euclidean signature, we have constructed the metric \eqref{metrsol+} which in the generic case admits only one rotational Killing vector.
+It is a non-trivial example of Boyer-Finley metrics because \eqref{sol+} is a non-invariant solution of the Boyer-Finley equation which is not a simultaneous solution of the Laplace equation.
+We have presented a family of metrics \eqref{metrsol+} with one arbitrary holomorphic function after a suitable specialization of $a(z)$ and/or $b(z)$ is carried out, depending on the physical problem at hand.
+For $b=z,\, \bar b= \bar z$ and constant $a$ and $\bar a$ (with the simplest nontrivial choice $\bar a= - a$) we have obtained the anti-self-dual Ricci-flat metric \eqref{metrspec} for which the Riemann curvature tensor is close to zero outside of a bounded domain.
+The metric \eqref{metrspec} belongs to the Gibbons-Hawking class with the harmonic potential $V$ though it is not of a multi-center form.
+This metric is incomplete because of the non-removable singular point at the origin.

+For this particular simple choice of parameters $a$ and $b$ the metric in our example, which we studied here in detail, admits three additional Killing vectors.
+These Killing vectors, together with the rotational Killing vector used for the reduction of $CMA$ to $BF$ equation, generate Lie algebra $U(1)\times SU(2)$.
+On the contrary, our full metric \eqref{metrsol+} generically admits only a single rotational Killing vector.
+To illustrate this, we present another example specializing $a$ as $a=z$ and $\bar a = \bar z$, which results in another $ASD$ Ricci-flat metric \eqref{metrnoninv} determined by the coframe \eqref{tetrad2}.
+This metric admits a single Killing vector.
+It has again the only non-removable singular point at the origin and its curvature two-forms rapidly decrease at infinity.
+It does not seem to belong to the Gibbons-Hawking class.

+It may be interesting to study different specializations of arbitrary functions $a(z)$ and $b(z)$ which will correspond to $ASD$ Ricci-flat metrics of Euclidean signature admitting only one rotational Killing vector.